 There are main two types of images that most WordPress blogs contain: theme images and post images.
 Theme images are those images that are used in the theme.
 These can be the header images, the small bullet images you use for any list, the small icon beside the comment link and many more.
 If you are not the designer of your theme and you know nuts about coding, there is really nothing much that you can do.
 You can either live with it or change your current theme to one that uses lesser images.
 For those with some coding knowledge, you can use CSS Sprite to combine several images into one big image and use CSS background-position to shift the image around (more detail here).

 Post images are images that you inserted into your posts to illustrate your points or to beautify the post.
 If possible, reduce the number of images used in the post (not more than 5).
 If your site is a tutorial blog that uses plenty of screenshots to get your points across (just like Make Tech Easier), the best way out is to optimize and compress the images before posting them in your site.
 Adobe Photoshop has this “Save for Web” function that you can use to optimize/compress your images easily.
 Most free image editors (such as GIMP) also provide you with the option to compress your images.
-Online tools such as online image optimizer and JPEGWizard are also great tools you can use to reduce the filesize of your images.
+Online tools such as online image optimizer are great tools you can use to reduce the filesize of your images.

 2. Split up long post into multiple short pages